Seabass populations can be differentiated by their Mercury Isotope Distribution

 Mercury is a toxic element that is accumulated in organisms and biomagnified across the food chain, particularly as its organic form, methylmercury.
 Mercury is emitted to the environment mainly by human activities such as fossil fuel combustion, mining and industrial activities (such as chlor-alkali industry), enhancing the total amount of mercury cycling in the environment by an estimated factor of 3 to 5 since industrialization.
 While generally recognized as a global pollutant posing considerable health risks, global activities to restrict the emission of mercury have only started (e.g. Minamata convention) but have not changed the situation up to now.

-In this new study, a group of European researchers use Hg stable isotopes, Hg concentration and speciation together with carbon and nitrogen stable isotops to investigate the sources of mercury in a marine carnivore fish across Europe.
+The new study: In this new study, a group of European researchers use Hg stable isotopes, Hg concentration and speciation together with carbon and nitrogen stable isotopes to investigate the sources of mercury in a marine carnivore fish across Europe.
 The European seabass was sampled from 7 different coastal sites throughout Europe spanning different latitudes and water quality, including areas impacted by pollution sources.
 After sampling, fish were kept in freezers until final analysis.
-Muscle tissue was analyzed, known to accumulate mercury and closely related to human health risk.
+Muscle tissue was analysed, known to accumulate mercury and closely related to human health risk.

-Both total mercury as well as MeHg concentrations were extremely variable between individual fish samples (from 85 to 3560 ng/g) with highest values observed in fish collected from contaminated sites.
-As already known from previouis studies, MeHg was the main species comprising more than 90% of THg.
+Both total mercury and MeHg concentrations were extremely variable between individual fish samples (from 85 to 3560 ng/g) with the highest values observed in fish collected from contaminated sites.
+As already known from previous studies, MeHg was the main species comprising more than 90% of THg.
 Interestingly, mercury concentration was neither related to fish age or body mass nor to trophic position in the food web.
-Therefore the authors suggest that the level of site contamination is likely the best explanation for the observed differences.
+Therefore, the authors suggest that the level of site contamination is likely the best explanation for the observed differences.

 The original study: